 Stay at Inkaterra Machu Picchu Pueblo Hotel for 1 night

-This morning, take the Inca Rail train to Machu Picchu, wind through the mountains and follow the Urubamba River through a region of outstanding beauty.
-Disembark in the town of Aguas Calientes and enjoy a guided tour around the iconic 'Lost City of the Incas'.
+This morning, take the Vistadome train to Machu Picchu, wind through the mountains and follow the Urubamba River through a region of outstanding beauty.
+Disembark in the town of Aguas Calientes and enjoy a guided tour around the iconic 'Lost City of the Incas', Machu Picchu.
+Soak in incredible views and get a taste of the local history.

-Stay at Inkaterra La Casona for 1 night
+Stay at Inkaterra La Casona for 3 nights

-Take the bus to Puno.
-Visit the floating reed islands of Uros and Taquile Island, where the men knit some of Peru’s finest textiles, or relax with views out across the highest lake in the world, at Casa Andina Private Collection Lake Titicaca.
+Take the train to Puno where you will stay on the shores of the picturesque Lake Titicaca, the world's highest navigable lake.
+Visit the floating reed islands of Uros and Taquile Island, where the men knit some of Peru’s finest textiles, or relax with views out across the highest lake in the world from your tiny hotel, enjoying the lakeside terrace.

-Fly to Guayaquil on the coast of Ecuador.
-Guayaquil is the stepping stone to the magnificent Galapagos Islands.
+Fly to Guayaquil on the coast of Ecuador, the stepping stone to the magnificent Galapagos Islands.
 It is an easy city to explore in a day with all the key sights (the waterfront, Parque Iguanas and the colonial area of Las Peñas) being located within close proximity to one another.
+Alternatively unwind at your hotel which is immersed in one of the local parks right on the river, with abundant birdlife and tropical vegetation.

 Stay at Galapagos Safari Camp for 3 nights

-The Galapagos islands, a group of volcanic islands, are the most spectacular and unique islands on the face of the Earth!
+The Galapagos islands, a group of volcanic islands off the coast of Ecuador, are the most unique islands on the face of the Earth!
 Stay at one of the few camps on the Galapagos Islands, the luxurious Galapagos Safari Camp.
 Marvel at the endemic species of the islands, explore the deep lava tunnels by flashlight and seek out giant tortoises roaming the National Tortoise Reserve adjacent to the camp.

-Board the Galapagos Seaman Journey for a cruise that will highlight the very best of these magical islands.
+Next, board the Petrel for a cruise that will highlight the very best of these magical islands.
 The boat mainly travels at night, so that you wake up in the morning at a new island, ready for you to explore and meet the unique wildlife which lives there.
-Mornings are spent either walking on a clearly marked trail with your English-speaking guide or snorkelling in the clear waters.
+Days are spent either walking along trails looking out for wildlife with your English-speaking guide, kayaking or snorkelling in the clear waters.

-Fly to Quito for the final night of your holiday.
+Fly to Quito for your final nights and explore Ecuador's charming capital.
 Flanked by the Andes and the towering Pichincha volcano, the rich architecture of bygone colonial days and the scenery will literally take your breath away!
-Stay at Anahi Hotel.
+Stay at Illa Experience Hotel, where daily included activities are provided to help you get under the skin of Quito before flying home.

 Short on time?
 Big on dreams?